 If you witness or experience conduct that discriminates, stereotypes, excludes, harasses or harms anyone in our community based on their identity (such as race, color, ethnicity, national origin, sex, gender identity or expression, sexual orientation, disability, age or religion) please report it to the University.

 If you believe you have experienced a hate crime, you may report it directly to the Department of Public Safety at 810-762-3335.

-If you are not sure you have experienced a hate crime or bias-related incident, and would like to discuss the encounter, please call the Office of Vice Chancellor for the Division of Student Affairs at 810-762-3434.
+If you are not sure you have experienced a hate crime or bias-related incident, and would like to discuss the encounter, please call the Office of Vice Chancellor for Division of Student Affairs or "DSA" at 810-762-3434.
 Click here to report a bias-related incident on-line.

 The following units are available for consultation concerning hate crimes and bias-related incidents on the Flint campus.

 102 Hubbard Building